thomasbrueggemann/the-internet-of-energy/README.md

 And this is where we, the software developers, internet specialists, IT thinkers come into place: How do we find out where to route the energy, how, why, what if a node fails, what if a distict fails to route or deliver of store. **We have already solved these problems!
 We have already solved these problems for the internet of communications.
 Let's apply our know how to the internet of energy!**

+## The Internet of Things approach

+Assuming that we already have an energy internet setup and that we know how to store the engery efficiently, a new internet of things approach can be used.
+We can look at our homes and find new ways of creating energy.
+Each of these smart energy emitting IoT devices can deliver their energy to the energy internet and send data to a data collection / routing hub.

+To name just a few ideas of energy generating IoT ideas:

+* Using the wastewater flow of every household to power small water turbines
+* Use the by-produts of heat emitting devices like computers or televisions to generate small amounts of energy

+Adding up all these small amounts of energy per household, multiplied by every household in a country, this can create severe amounts of energy.

 ## How can we start?

 * Build little energy problem solving projects with Arduino!